 Now Onto The Fun Stuff!

 Living in beautiful British Columbia provides us with a wealth of great hiking spots.
 With so many mountains nearby, it’s hard to run out of new spots to explore.
 Make sure to pack lots of food and water and check hiking conditions before you go so that you can stay safe.
-Check out our hiking blog for some of our favourite spots to hike.
+Check out our Top 5 Hikes With Your Dog In BC for some of our favourite spots to hike.

 There’s nothing better than heading into the wilderness with your dog (or cat).
 Camping adds a whole new level of fun when you can get into nature for days on end.
 Choosing camping spots that allow your dog as much freedom as possible makes a vacation more enjoyable for everyone.
 After all, space and freedom are very valuable to our canine friends and contribute to their mental well-being.

 Swimming is an activity that also keeps your dog cool during the summer heat.
 There’s no end to the games you can play in the water including fetch, frisbee and dock diving.
 Swimming is a great option for senior pets who may have mobility issues and for animals recovering from injury because it is a low-impact form of exercise.
 If you play in the ocean, it’s a good idea to give your dog a rinse and an ear cleaning once you are done to reduce salty sea water residue.
 It will decrease the risk of ear infections and itchy skin.